Jesus Teaches Nicodemus

 Being born again is having a new beginning with the Holy Spirit, God and Jesus.

-Jesus explained that there are some things we can see and some things we cannot.
+Jesus explained that there are some things we can see and others we cannot.
 We see things on this earth, but we do not see spiritual things like heaven.
 God sent Jesus from heaven to save the world.

 Jesus taught Nicodemus many important things that night.
 He even reminded Nicodemus of a time in the Old Testament when bronze statues of snakes were lifted up in the desert.
 When people looked at the snakes, they were healed of their sicknesses.